-The Canon EOS 6D and the Sony Alpha A7R III are two enthusiast cameras that were announced, respectively, in September 2012 and October 2017.
+The Canon EOS 6D and the Sony Alpha A7R III are two enthusiast cameras that were revealed to the public, respectively, in September 2012 and October 2017.
 The 6D is a DSLR, while the A7R III is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a full frame sensor.
 The Canon has a resolution of 20 megapixel, whereas the Sony provides 42.2 MP.

-The side-by-side display below illustrates the physical size and weight of the Canon 6D and the Sony A7R III.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The physical size and weight of the Canon 6D and the Sony A7R III are illustrated in the side-by-side display below.
+Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 6D – represents the basis or 100 percent across all the size and weight measures).
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 6D – represents 100 percent across all the size and weight measures).

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Both cameras have similarly sized sensors, but DSLRs have a larger flange-to-focal plane distance than mirrorless cameras, which imposes contraints on the optical engineering process and generally leads to bigger and heavier lenses.
 You can find an overview of optics for the two cameras in the Canon EF Lens Catalog (6D) and the Sony FE Lens Catalog (A7R III).
 Mirrorless cameras, such as the A7R III, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.